Earthvirgo10/Earthvirgo10.github.io/README.md

 ## Earth's crackhead vent
-Welcome, this is a sets site, ima use it to screw around and learn about HTML and C, if you want you can check my instagram(https://www.youtube.com/watch?v=dQw4w9WgXcQ) and yea
+Welcome, this is a sets site, ima use it to screw around and learn about HTML and C, if you want you can check my [instagram](https://www.youtube.com/watch?v=dQw4w9WgXcQ) and yea

 ### Also heres a cookie clicker cheat lol
 right click go into inspect>Consle in consle, insert this
-'Game.Earn(number)
+'
+Game.Earn(number)
 //make the number whatever you want
 //make sure to keep the parentases
 //and yeah thats about it!
 '
-DISCLAMER this works on this(http://orteil.dashnet.org/cookieclicker/) version of cookie clicker thanks for being here
+DISCLAMER this works on [this](http://orteil.dashnet.org/cookieclicker/) version of cookie clicker thanks for being here